 Postdoctoral Scholar in Cannabinoid Science

 Previous research experience is desired.
-Selection criteria include the degree to which the applicant matches with CMCR-associated faculty mentors and resources.
+Selection criteria include the degree to which the applicant matches with the above-mentioned areas of interest.

 Salary is based upon the NIH payscale and the candidate’s experience.
 An optional second year may be available depending upon the scholar’s progress, and availability of funds.